elabftw/elabdoc/doc/contributing.rst

 ```````````````````````
 All JavaScript code is written in `TypeScript <https://www.typescriptlang.org/>`_ in `src/ts`.
 During build, it is converted in JS by `tsc` launched by `grunt` (see `Gruntfile.js`).
 It is then transpiled by `Babel <https://babeljs.io/>`_ and bundled by `Webpack <https://webpack.js.org/>`_.
 A full build can be quite time consuming, especially on hardware with limited CPU power.

-When working on some JS, what you want is to be able to save the file and immediatly see the changes.
+When working on some JS, what you want is to be able to save the file and immediately see the changes.
 For that, use `yarn watchjs` to build the JS and watch for changes.
 Make sure to have `devmode` set to 1 in the `config` table in MySQL, so the correct bundle is loaded in the html head.
 Now changes will take a very small time to compile and be visible.

 You'll also want to configure your favorite text editor to display TypeScript errors when writing the code.

 Miscellaneous
 `````````````
-* if you make a change to the SQL stucture, you need to add a schema file in `src/sql`.
+* if you make a change to the SQL structure, you need to add a schema file in `src/sql`.
 See the existing files for an example.
 Then increment the required version in `src/classes/Update`.
 Modify `src/sql/structure.sql` and `tests/_data/phpunit.sql` if needed.
 * comment your code wisely
 * your code must follow `the PSR standards <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md>`_
 * add a plugin to your editor to show trailing whitespaces in red